YXSIO/RCNN_Summary/README.md

 ### Data preparation for training
 1. VGG: ImageNet 1000 class data
 2. RPN: Select candidate window from sliding window and modify the location of candidate to output as ROIs.
-	- The loss is still adjoint loss between softmax loss and smooth L1 loss.
+	- The loss is still the adjoint loss between softmax loss and smooth L1 loss.

 ## Misc